Postage stamp design: Shape and size

 The usual shape of a postage stamp is a rectangle, this being an efficient way to pack stamps on a sheet.
 A rectangle wider than tall is called a "horizontal design", while taller than wide is a "vertical design".

 A number of additional shapes have been used, including triangles, rhombuses, octagons, circles, and various freeform shapes including heart shapes, and even a banana shaped stamp issued by Tonga from 1969 to 1985.

 The usual size ranges from 10 to 30 mm in each direction, experience having shown this to be the easiest to handle.
 Many countries use only a limited selection of dimensions, to simplify automated machinery that handles stamps.

-The smallest postage stamp on record was issued by Mecklenburg-Schwerin in 1856, and was a square, with sides measuring 10 millimeters.
+One of the world's smallest stamps is the square quarter stamp issued by Mecklenburg in 1856, measuring 9×9 mm.
+Currently, the smallest known stamp is the 7x7.5 mm stamp printed in 1992 in Békéscsaba, Hungary, by the Kner printing house, to commemorate the 500th anniversary of the discovery of America.

 The biggest stamps in history were used in the United States from 1865 and measured 52 by 95 millimeters, but were used exclusively for mailing newspapers.